ZenonSeth/respec/doc/api.md

 Note: This is still work in progress - docs are missing and existing api may change in the near future.

+# General Info

+Respec's API implements almost all features from the [Luanti Formspec API](https://github.com/luanti-org/luanti/blob/master/doc/lua_api.md#formspec).

+Respec provides utitlies for easier positioning and sizing of elements, callbacks to elements, as well as some other conveniences.

+Each `respec.elements` class corresponds to a Luanti `formspec` element, and while some (like `Button`s or `Label`s) are self explanatory, others - like `Listring`s require some knowledge of the formspec API.

 # Form
 To create a form use:
 ```lua